Sìleas na Ceapaich

-Sìleas na Ceapaich (also known as Cicely Macdonald of Keppoch, Silis of Keppoch, Sìleas MacDonnell or Sìleas Nic Dhòmhnail na Ceapaich) was a Scottish poet whose surviving verses remain an immortal contribution to Scottish Gaelic literature.
+Sìleas na Ceapaich (also known as Cicely Macdonald of Keppoch, Silis of Keppoch, Sìleas MacDonnell or Sìleas Nic Dhòmhnail na Ceapaich) was a Scottish poet whose surviving verses remain a significant contribution to Scottish Gaelic literature.
 She lived between around 1660 and 1729.
 Her given name Sìleas is Anglicised variously as Cicely or Julia.

 Life

 Sìleas was born into the Scottish nobility (flath) of the Gàidhealtachd of Scotland.
 She was the daughter of the 15th Chief of Clan MacDonald of Keppoch, Archibald (Gilleasbuig) Macdonald, and Mary Macmartin of the Macmartin branch of Clan Cameron.
 Her brother Coll was 16th Chief.
 Although the Clan had lost some of its status, they were still considered to be part of the upper levels of Gaelic society.
 She grew up in Lochaber.

 In 1685, she married Alexander Gordon of Camdell, estate factor to the Duke of Gordon, and lived the rest of her adult life at Beldorney Castle, Banffshire.
 She is known to have had at least eight children, five sons and three daughters.

 Scholar Colm Ó Baoill recalls what we know about her from the local oral tradition: